 - Income arising from as excess of the initial carrying amount of an asset over the related amount being contributions by owners, increases in liabilities, decreases in assets and revenue should be immediately recognised in profit or loss.
 For this purpose, the assets, liabilities and revenue are to be measured in accordance with other applicable Standards. - Liabilities should be recognised for the excess of the initial carrying amount of a financial assert (received in a transfer to enable the entity to acquire or construct a recognisable non-financial asset that is to be controlled by the entity) over any related amounts recognised in accordance with the applicable Standards.
 Income must be recognised in profit or loss when the entity satisfies its obligations under the transfer.

-Notes to the Financial Statements for the Year Ended 30 June 2018 n.
+n.
 New Accounting Standards for Application in Future Periods (cont'd)